Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Introduction

-In the observation, \cite{26-ApJ12-Darling} observed more than ten DLAs over a decade and obtained the best constraint of redshift drift so far.
-Although the constraint was three orders of magnitude larger than the theoretical prediction, it confirmed the long-term frequency stability of these DLAs and GBT telescope, indicating that expanding the samples and prolonging the time baseline can reach higher precision. \cite{30-JCAP20-JIAO} distinguished three related concepts in cosmic acceleration, modified the expectation of the FAST DLA survey, proposed a combined observation mode for DLA, and made a comparative observation as a technical pathfinder of cosmic acceleration.
+In the observation of radio DLA approach, Darling\cite{26-ApJ12-Darling} observed more than ten DLAs over a decade and obtained the best constraint of redshift drift so far.
+Although the constraint was three orders of magnitude larger than the theoretical prediction, it confirmed the long-term frequency stability of these DLAs and GBT telescope, indicating that expanding the samples and prolonging the time baseline can reach higher precision.
+Jiao et al.\cite{30-JCAP20-JIAO} distinguished three related concepts in cosmic acceleration, modified the expectation of the FAST DLA survey, proposed a combined observation mode for DLA, and made a comparative observation as a technical pathfinder of cosmic acceleration.

+Moreover, another similar idea to redshift drift, the differential age of cosmic chronometers proposed by Jimenez and Loeb\cite{61-apj02-Jimen}, measures cosmic expansion at higher redshifts from the relative ages of massive, passively evolving and old galaxies which formed at a roughly same time and are separated by a small redshift interval $\Delta z$, inferring the derivative $dz/dt$ from the ratio of $\Delta z$ to the age difference $\Delta t$.
+This derivative could help to constrain the cosmological model parameters and even the Hubble parameter, e.g. \cite{17-JCAP15-YUAN,62-MN22-RuizZ,63-arx22-Jiao}.

-Aiming to extract the precise location of HI 21cm absorption line and to examine the detectability of the line drift within our conditions in the future, we introduce relativistic receding velocity and two indicators in Gaussian fitting to express the fitted velocity uncertainty, discuss some critical challenges in observing cosmic acceleration(SL effect) through HI 21cm absorption systems.
+Aiming to extract the precise location of HI 21cm absorption line, and to examine the detectability of the line drift in the future, we introduce two indicators in Gaussian fitting to express the fitted velocity uncertainty, and discuss some critical challenges in observing cosmic acceleration(SL effect) through HI 21cm absorption systems.
 In section \ref{sec2}, we briefly talk about the theories about the acceleration, DLA, systematics and indicators we use.
 We explain our observational settings on FAST and data process in section \ref{sec3.1}, \ref{sec3.2} respectively, give results in section \ref{sec3.3} and make discussions in section \ref{sec3.4}.
 We place our conclusions in section \ref{sec4}.